Fantasy Football Start/Sit Week 10: Ricky Pearsall, Daniel Jones and More

 Gene’s Bold Prediction: Start Daniel Jones

 Yes, I know what I said.
 Yes, that Daniel Jones.
-This really does't have anything to do with his fantasy points last week — although 24.4 points is impressive.
+This really doesn't have anything to do with his fantasy points last week — although 24.4 points is impressive.
 It's the way he was utilized in the game against the Commanders.
 Thanks to the performance of Tyrone Tracy Jr., when Jones runs those run read plays he has much cleaner lanes to escape through.
 It was a key to his success with Saquon Barkley.
 Jones' rushing upside has become a real asset for fantasy managers to (once again) consider.
 He's averaging four yards per carry, so if he gets close to double digit rushes, there’s a good chance Jones is going to add 5-11 points to his fantasy total.

 Another reason to start Jones is his opponent — and the location.
 The Giants are playing the Panthers in Germany.
 The Panthers are surrendering an average of 22 fantasy points to opposing quarterbacks.
 That alone would make me roll the dice on Jones, but then you consider that the three biggest games against the Panthers came from quarterbacks who have the ability to run the football.
 Now mix that with the atmosphere in Germany, where Jones should be able to play free without the pressure of the Giants fans or the media.
 All signs point to the embattled, polarizing signal caller having a great day in fantasy.
 If you are in need of a QB because you don't know Jordan Love’s status — or Joe Flacco didn't give you anything more than Anthony Richardson — then Jones may just be what you are looking for.

-Laghezza's Week 8 RBs To Sit
+Laghezza's Week 10 RBs To Sit

 - Broncos (at Chiefs) — Regardless of how things shake out for Denver this year, it should be looked at by fans as an accomplishment and step in the right direction.
 That said, Denver’s somewhat questionable (5-4) record appears directly related to that week’s competition level.
 Good defenses continue to befuddle rookie shot-called Bo Nix, my fear again for this weekend.
 Nearly double-digit underdogs, the Broncos may abandon the run early.
 So I’m benching Javonte Williams, Jaleel McLaughlin (and anyone else in orange for that matter) against a really tough Chiefs D that ranks as a top-5 rush defense essentially across the board.